sainthiago/tool-base-analytics/README.md

 1. Follow the existing code style
 2. Add TypeScript types for new features
-3. Test components in different screen sizes
+3. Test tools in different screen sizes
-4. Update documentation for new features
+4. Update documentation for new tools
 5. Use semantic commit messages
-6. Follow the src/ directory structure # tool-base-analytics
+6. Follow the src/ directory structure
+7. Maintain the tool-based architecture philosophy